bjzhang/open_log/log2015linaro.markdown

 ----------------
 kernel, kselftest, KBUILD_OUTPUT

-[RFD] How to supprot KBUILD_OUTPUT for kselftest?
+[RFD] How to support KBUILD_OUTPUT for kselftest?
 Hi,

-I am trying to support KBUILD_OUTPUT(O=xxx) for kselftest.
+I am trying to improve cross compiling support for kselftest recently.
+Right now I am stuck when I want to enable KBUILD_OUTPUT(O=xxx).
+It exist in wiki of kselftest[1].
+Hope it is not a duplicated work.

 It seems that only perf tools(tools/perf) support it.
 And I could know that the following Makefile are called when building perf: tools/Makefile tools/perf/Makefile tools/perf/Makefile.perf